When to Visit Key West, Florida: What to Expect by Season & Month

 November

-November is finally the end of hurricane season in Key West, meaning cooler temperatures and much less rain.
-Average highs drop to a comfortable 78°F (26°C), and the chance of a humid day drops to 63%.
+Average highs in November drop to a comfortable 78°F (26°C), and we see the chance of a humid day drop to 63%.
 November is also the start of the snowbird season, with an influx of tourists from the North seeking some sun.

 Key West Beach in November